299: No Such Thing As A Conscientious Brunette

 That's the thing I knew about that one.

-Like people who mow lawns for a living in the world.
+Like people who mow lawns for a living as a city.
+Exactly, yeah.

 The goats were clearing weeds, they were clearing brush, and this is taking jobs from human union workers.